pratyushaj/exhaustivity/README.md

     * What Michelle had for dinner
     * If Michelle had only a salad for dinner
     * question: on a slider?
+3. Did Michelle have anything else for dinner?
+Did Michelle only have salad for dinner? (probing the inference directly versus probing the lack of the inference)

+what : polar
+did: exhaustive

+## Action items for 8/30
+Start thinking about the fillers
+Run norming experiment by next week --> send Judith coded up experiment prior to running on MTurk